mahuntington/php-notes/API.md

 ## Use the people model in the controller

 Now that we have our `People`/`Person` model set up, we need to incorporate it into our `People` controller.
-First include it into our `controllers/people.php`:
+First, include it at the top of `controllers/people.php`:

 ```php
 include_once __DIR__ . '/../models/person.php';
 ```

 - `include_once` will include the file, unless it's already been included somewhere else in our app.
-We could use `include`, but `include_once` keeps us from accidentally running the `models/people.php` more than once.
+We could use `include`, but `include_once` keeps us from accidentally running `models/people.php` more than once.
-- `__DIR__` just spits out the full absolute path the directory of the current file that's running that line of code
+- `__DIR__` just spits out the full absolute path to the current file that's running that line of code
-- `/../models/person.php`: since we're currently in the `controllers` directory, we need to travel up a level to the project's root dir and then into the `models/` directory.
+- `/../models/person.php`: since we're currently in the `controllers` directory, we need to travel up to the parent directory of the `controllers` directory (the project's root dir) and then into the `models/` directory.
 We then reference the `person.php` file in that directory

 Now that we wrote that code, we have our `Person` and `People` classes available to us.
 Let's replace